Health and Safety

 For additional FAQs and more information, please click here.

-As a business owner, how should I enforce the mandatory face covering by-law?
+As a business owner, how should I enforce the mandatory mask by-law?

-Having clearly visible signage posted at all entrances will assist businesses to enforce the mandatory face coverings by-law.
+Having clearly visible signage posted at all entrances will assist businesses to enforce the mandatory masks by-law.

 Business owners may also find other useful signage regarding masks and public health advice relating to COVID-19 here.